act-rules/act-rules.github.io/_rules/SC3-1-1-html-xml-lang-match.md

 name: SC3-1-1-html-xml-lang-match

 description: |
- The rule checks that for the `html` element, there is no mismatch between the primary language in `lang` and `xml:lang` attributes, if both are used.
+ The rule checks that for the `html` element, there is no mismatch between the primary language in [non-empty][] `lang` and `xml:lang` attributes, if both are used, and that it conforms to [BCP 47](https://www.ietf.org/rfc/bcp/bcp47.txt).

 success_criterion:
 - 3.1.1